HesaiTechnology/HesaiLidar_DriveWorks_Plugin/hesai-nvidia-driveworks_plugin/README.md

 # HESAI Lidar Plugin Scripts for NVIDIA DRIVEWORKS

 ## Overview
-Contained here is the HESAI Lidar AT128 Plugin for NVIDIA DRIVEWORKS 5.8.
+Contained here is the HESAI Lidar Plugin for NVIDIA DRIVEWORKS 5.8.
+Lidar AT128, QT128 and Pandar128 are supported.
 The plugin is an implementation of NVIDIA's interface for Custom Lidars, described here:
 - https://developer.nvidia.com/docs/drive/driveworks/latest/nvsdk_dw_html/sensorplugins_lidarsensor.html